Categories

 • Casual social environments

-Reliable mid-entry performance with essential speech enhancement and balanced environmental adaptation.
+Reliable mid-entry performance with essential speech enhancement and stable sound processing.
 Click here to order!

-The Reach 30 offers dependable hearing support for users spending most of their time in quieter or moderately active listening situations.
+The inoX 30 provides solid basic hearing support for users who mainly experience quieter or moderately active environments.

 Best For: